 Discuss your workflow

-Walk through your account discussing possible customizations
+Walk through your account goals

 To start learning on your own:

 [include links to tutorial guides, FAQs, or videos]

 [include links to your knowledge base or help center]

 Looking forward to getting your team up and running!